-- Make sure everyone has signed in and has listed an emergency phone number (not 911), contact person, cell phone number, etc. - Take a look at the bikes that the participants' bring.
-If you notice a poorly maintained machine, explain to that person that everyone is responsible for their own bike's condition.
-If their bike breaks down, it is their responsibility, and they run the risk of getting left on the road with a problem. - Take a look at the participants.
+- Make sure everyone has signed in at the start of the ride and has listed an emergency phone number (not 911), contact person, cell phone number, etc. - Take a look at the bikes that the participants bring.
+If you notice a poorly maintained machine, explain to that person that everyone is responsible for her/his own bike's condition.
+Explain that, if someone's bike breaks down, it is her/his responsibility, and that person runs the risk of getting left on the road with a problem. - Take a look at the participants.
 If you have ridden with some of these folks, make a mental note of who you might want to ask for assistance leading, as needed.
 If a lot of folks show up, don't be shy about asking for assistance from qualified participants. - Pre-ride talk is very important; tell the folks before the ride starts what to expect.
 This talk will set the tone of the ride and helps eliminate any misunderstandings during the ride. - Explain the pace you will be going; including a warning that if a participant goes off the front "they are on their own."
-Conversely, if this ride is too fast for any participants, tell them to notify one of the leaders that they are leaving the ride and getting home on their own. - Briefly talk about group riding and how it is the participant's responsibility to communicate while on the road (i.e. "off the back", hazards, etc.) to the leaders and the other participants.
+Conversely, if this ride is too fast for any participants, tell them to notify one of the leaders that they are leaving the ride and getting home on their own.
+Leaders should adhere to the pace that was advertised for the ride. - Briefly talk about group riding and how it is the participant's responsibility to communicate while on the road (i.e. "off the back", hazards, etc.) to the leaders and the other participants.

-3) During Ride:
+3) During the Ride: